 - Unpublish: unpublish the selected products.

-- Bulk update: update the selected product’s product attributes in bulk.
+- Bulk edit attributes: update the selected product's product attributes in bulk.

 - Export selected products: export the selected products using ImpEx.

 - Export current list: export all products which match the current search and filters using ImpEx.
 Only available if no products are selected in step 1.

 You can customize the data displayed in the columns of the Product List to better suit your own needs.
 To do this:

 - Click the column manager button around the rop right of the page.